JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 Points.distance(p, q)
 ```

-The keyword `import` can be used to avoid name conflicts.

 If we want to use only some functions from the module and do not import all of them, we can use the `using` keyword and specify which names should be imported.
-In such a case these names can be used directly, however, it is not possible to extend functions using this approach.
+In such a case, these names can be used directly.
+However, it is not possible to extend functions using this approach.

 ```@repl modules3
 using .Points: Point, distance